 Same Day Tickets

-Buying tickets on the day of the game, or at the stadium, is possible but it is a big risk.
-Games often sell out but you do have a chance to get tickets.
+Buying tickets on the day of the game, or at the stadium, is possible but it is a risk.
+Games can sell out but you do have a chance to get tickets.
 If you cannot plan your schedule, and the game is against a small team, you may have a chance to get tickets, but if the visiting team is a popular team or a rival team you are unlikely to get tickets.

 Orange Square/Club Merchandise